top of page

 While cloud storage is critical for safety, local backups offer speed.
 Downloading large files from the cloud during a system failure can slow down recovery.
 Local backups on external drives, USBs, or NAS (Network-Attached Storage) devices allow for quick access when time is of the essence.

-Combining both cloud and local storage gives you the best of both worlds—resilience and speed.
+Combining cloud and local storage provides both resilience and speed.

 Keep a Local Copy for Quick Recovery

-While cloud storage offers powerful off-site protection, local backups give you speed when seconds count.
-Downloading large files from the cloud can slow things down during a crisis.
-That’s why having a physical backup—like an external drive, USB, or a Network Attached Storage (NAS) device—is so important.
+While cloud storage offers strong off-site protection, local backups enable faster recovery during critical situations.
+Downloading large files from the cloud can cause delays in a crisis.
+Maintaining a physical backup, such as an external drive, USB, or Network Attached Storage (NAS) device, is essential.

 Why local backups matter: